richardm/richardm.github.io/docs/principles/index.md

 - Share your ideas early, get feedback, and iterate.
 See [Just start](/principles/just-start).
 - Seek input from people who are smarter than you, dumber than you, and have different perspectives.
 - Ideas should be shared freely so they can be improved; execution is your competitive advantage.

-## Who to work with and where to work

-- **Most adult learning occurs on the job.** Look for a job that uses the skills you want to develop, and look for a company that’s great at the skill you want to develop.
-What to become a good manager?
-Work at a place with great managers.
-Want to be a great investor?
-Work at a place with great investors.
-Want to become a great software engineer?
-Etc…
-- Life is short, and we spend most of it at work.
-- You become like the people you associate with most closely.
-Many of these people are coworkers.
-Choose those people carefully.
-- Prioritize working with good people.
-- Don’t work for jerks.
-Don’t work with jerks.
-Don’t hire jerks.
-(But remember, [people are not their behavior](/principles/people-are-not-their-behaviors).
-Do I need to refine this principle?
-Since this is a draft, I consider a “jerk” someone who repeatedly and consistently demonstrates a pattern of jerk-like behavior and disregard for others.)
-- If you are a high achiever, seek to work in a place that values accountability.

-## On Learning

-> “When you’re memorizing something, it’s an indication that you don’t understand it.
-You should be able to re-derive anything on the spot and if you can’t, you don’t know it.” - Naval Ravikant

-> **“Your resume is just a catalog of all your suffering.”** Nothing worthwhile in life comes without pain and suffering of some level

-## On Reading

-TODO: Move reading-related quotes to the Book Summaries intro:

-> “My policy [is] reading every annual report in sight that can further my knowledge _about anything._” -Warren Buffett

-> “I read and read and read.
-I probably read _5 to 6 hours per day_.
-I read five _daily newspapers_, I read a fair number of _magazines_, I read _10k’s_, I read _annual reports_, and I read a lot of other things too.
-I’ve always enjoyed reading.
-I love reading biographies for example.” – [Warren Buffett](http://mastersinvest.com/reading-quotes)

-**Past action is the best predictor of future behavior.**

-## On Happiness

-- “Desire is a contract that you make with yourself to be unhappy until you get what you want” - Naval Ravikant

 ## On Delegating